 The World Health Organization (WHO) warns that failure to provide adequate HIV services for key populations threatens progress against HIV.
 National efforts to reach new zero AIDS-related deaths will only be achieved through explicit commitment to addressing the HIV-pandemic.
 An effective HIV response calls for targeted and tailored HIV prevention, care and treatment interventions for key populations.

 A consortium of organisations led by FHI360, Abts Associates and the African Institute for Development Policy (AFIDEP) implements this program.
 It aims at providing quality integrated health services to key, mobile and vulnerable populations in strategic border areas and other transport corridor sites in the East, Central and Southern Africa (ECSA) region.
-The programme aims at galvanising political commitment, general leadership and policy and resource allocation, while adapting best practices to improve health service delivery along transport corridors in the ECSA region.
+The programme aims at galvanising political commitment, general leadership, and policy and resource allocation while adopting best practices to improve health service delivery along transport corridors in the ECSA region.

 This article was originally published in the People Daily on 10th March 2016.